Board of Equalization

 Applications are heard by the Board of Equalization which consists of the current seated Board of Supervisors.

 After you file an application, the Clerk of the Board will schedule a hearing and notify you in writing of the time and place.
 Generally, the notice is sent forty-five (45) days prior to the hearing date.
 (The County has two (2) years in which to schedule a hearing.)

-Should you find it necessary to request a postponement, you should submit a written request to the Clerk of the Board for consideration by the Assessment Appeals Board.
+Should you find it necessary to request a postponement, you should submit a written request to the Clerk of the Board for consideration by the Board of Equalization.
 The request for postponement must be for a justifiable reason and must be approved by the Board.

 Burden of Proof:

 The law presumes the Assessor has properly valued the property.
 At the hearing, you must be prepared to present evidence to support a different value.
 If you do not submit evidence to overcome the presumption, the application must be denied.
 An exception to this presumption is in appeals involving an owner-occupied single-family dwelling.
 In this case, the Assessor must present evidence to support his valuation.
 However, you should still be prepared to present evidence in support of your opinion of value.

 If you disagree with your assessment based on the fair market value, there are three basic types of information you may present.
 You should be prepared to support your opinion of value by the use of comparable sales, cost approach, or an income approach.

 When reliable market data is available, this is the preferred method of valuation.
 If your appeal is on residential property, you should be prepared to use this approach if at all possible.
 There is normally a large amount of market data available for single-family residences.

 The sales data of the comparables can be any time prior to the required appraisal date, but not more than 90 days after.
 You should be prepared to present the date of the sale, the sales price, and make a comparison of that property to your property.